inbo/inbo-pyutils/README.md

-# python-snippets
+# Python utilities for INBO

-Collection of useful python scripts and tricks
+Collection of useful python utilities and snippets